Police investigating after flasher frightens young woman at Auckland beach

 Police are investigating a series of frightening flashing incidents in front of a young woman walking on a beach in one of Auckland's most exclusive coastal suburbs.

-The incident, which occurred at Omaha Beach between 11am and midday yesterday, was described in detail in a post on the settlement's community Facebook page.
+The incident, which occurred at Omaha Beach between 11am and midday on Thursday, was described in detail in a post on the settlement's community Facebook page.

 In the post, one of the page's moderators describes how the woman was confronted multiple times by a naked man, including on one occasion when he deliberately removed a towel wrapped around his waist and walked towards her on the deserted beach.